matrix-org/synapse/docker/README.md

     --config-path=/data/generic_worker.yaml
 ```

+If you do not provide `-m`, the value of the `SYNAPSE_WORKER` environment variable is used.
+If you do not provide at least one `--config-path` or `-c`, the value of the `SYNAPSE_CONFIG_PATH` environment variable is used instead.

 ## Generating an (admin) user

 After synapse is running, you may wish to create a user via `register_new_matrix_user`.